 1. Debt Snowball Method:

 The debt snowball method, created by Dave Ramsey, is when you pay minimum payments on all of your credit cards besides the one with the smallest balance.
-You’re going to aggressively attack that smallest debt first, by putting all of your extra money towards paying it off as fast as possible.
+Then, you will aggressively attack that smallest debt first by putting all your extra money towards paying it off as fast as possible.